Double the Power

 - Many offer an "eco mode" to vary throttle power during usage

 - Some newer models can run RV A/C units without being paralleled

 If you already own an inverter generator, you can buy an accompanying compatible unit, which tethers to the original generator with a set of cables, and back to the AC unit.

 The Honda companion unit has a 30-amp twist-lock outlet so you can plug into the air conditioner.
-In this instance, you'll need to buy the companion generator and the cables separately, but then the kit will be complete.
+In this instance, you'll need to buy the companion generator and the cables separately to complete the kit.

 Instead of buying all the components separately, just make one purchase that includes everything you need.
-Inverter generators that are compatible for pairing together and parallel cables together in one convenient package.
+Inverter generators that are compatible for pairing together using parallel cables come in one convenient package.
 All you need to do is pack up and go.

 Generators designed to be paralleled are perfectly safe as long as you follow the manufacturer's instructions, use the proper required cables, and ensure that the generators you are using to parallel are compatible with each other as determined by the manufacturer.